reframejs/reframe/docs/overview.template.md

 Stack composed of:
  - Modern interactive frontend (with React or Vue)

-Reframe supports creating apps that are composed of only static browser assets (JavaScript files, CSS files, images, fonts, etc.).
+Your app consists of static browser assets only.
+(JavaScript files, CSS files, images, fonts, etc.)

-No Node.js server is required and the frontend can be deployed to a static host such as Netfliy or GitHub Pages.
+No Node.js server is required and your app can be deployed to a static host such as Netfliy or GitHub Pages.

-Such app is ideal if you don't need a backend (or if you already implemented one).
+This stack is ideal if you don't need a backend (or if you already implemented one).

 (Frontend only apps are also commonly called "static sites".)